honeysilvas/Generic-WordPress-child-theme/README.md

   - Unzip the file to your desktop.

  - Edit the files.
-  - Open the file style.css in a text editor like Notepad.
+  - Open the file "style.css" in a text editor like Notepad.
 Simply replace the word twentyfifteen (beside Template) with the name of your parent theme name.
   - Open the file functions.php and replace the word "twentyfifteen" with the name of your parent theme.
  (Depending on your parent theme, if you have additional css files, you might have to enqueue each additional css file separately.
 Please read https://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme to find out how to do that.)